jstumfoll2/springle/readme.md

 Bug fixes and improvements
 Best practices implementation

-While Claude provided assistance, all code has been validated and tested by human developers.
+While Claude provided assistance, all code has been validated and tested by me.

 ## Author